 Building on vacant land

 If you buy vacant land and then enter into a contract to build your home within three years, you have to pay the usual rate of duty when you buy the vacant land.

 The exemption or concession will only be provided when your home is finished.
-You can apply for a refund if your home is constructed within three-years of buying the land.
+Generally, this means you must pay the duty within 30 days of settlement on the land and apply for a refund if your home is constructed within three-years of buying the land.
 You have five years from the date the duty was paid to apply for a refund.

 If you are an eligible pensioner and buy a share (also known as a fractional interest) in a property rather than the whole property, the pensioner exemption or concession will be assessed on the value of your share.
 You must still meet all the requirements to receive the exemption or concession and must not have previously received a pensioner exemption or concession, rebate or refund of duty in respect of a previous transfer.